 Farsi-Speaking LGBTQ Study

-With recruitment help from ASAAP, our study will be interviewing 20-25 participants.
+Our study will be interviewing 15-20 participants.
 Participants must:

 • Be an immigrant living in Canada